 Turtles are an emblem of Fiji so seeing them in the flesh is something you just have to do if you’re visiting Fiji.

-Most of the places where you’ll find turtles are around the reefs which surround the smaller islands of Fiji (rather than the main Fiji island).
+You’ll mostly find the turtles in the reefs which surround the smaller islands of Fiji (rather than the main Fiji island).

 These small islands tend to operate as resorts where the whole island is covered by a single resort which you can stay at.

-I’ve included these below but I’ve also included a few other locations where you can see turtles where you WON’T have to book a stay at a resort.
+I’ve included these below but I’ve also included a several locations where you won’t have to book a stay at a resort to see the turtles.

 Tivua

-One of the best places to see turtles in Fiji is on the small island of Tivua.
+By far, the best place to see turtles in Fiji is on the small island of Tivua that lies just off the coast of Fiji.

-This coral cay, which sits just off the coast of Fiji, is fringed with white sandy beaches and is surrounded by 500 acres of reef making it an ideal snorkeling spot.
+This coral cay is fringed with white sandy beaches and is surrounded by 500 acres of reef making it an ideal snorkeling spot.

 Tivua is well-known for being one of the best places in the whole of Fiji for snorkeling and you have a ridiculously high chance of spotting turtles here.